 Of the drugs, Selegiline (Anipryl®) and Propentofylline (Vivitonin®) claim to improve the signs of CDS.
 My personal experience with these has however been disappointing, despite reasonable evidence for selegiline.

 The remaining drugs are for treating anxiety or sleep disturbances.
 All of these can achieve success at times.

 - Gabapentin, Tramadol

 CDS and Life Expectancy

-Therefore, it’s important to keep an eye on your dog’s quality of life.
+Consequently, it’s important to keep an eye on your dog’s quality of life.
 Unless another problem appears, it’s very unlikely your dog will just pass away in their sleep.
 Instead they can go for years, and be at risk of suffering.

 As upsetting as it can be, at some time in the future you may want to talk to your vet about end of life decisions.
 I promise that if you do, your vet will not only give the best advice they can, but also have helped many dog owners before.
 We all want the same thing: the best life we can give them, for as long as we can without causing harm.